Southland Conference baseball tournament: Tournament

 The Southland Conference Baseball Tournament is a double-elimination tournament held annually at various locations in the Southland Conference region.
-Before the departure of five members following the 2021 season, the eight teams with the best conference record at the end of the regular season earned berths in the tournament.
-Starting in 2022, all conference members will participate in the tournament (unless banned due to NCAA sanctions).
+The tournament field has grown from three teams in 1964 to eight teams prior to 2022.
+Following the departure of five members in 2021, all remaining conference members participated in the tournament (unless banned due to NCAA sanctions) in 2022.
+In 2023, the seven highest teams participated in the tournament.
 The winner receives an automatic bid to the NCAA Division I baseball tournament.
 Other teams have to hope for an at-large bid.

 History

 The Southland Conference tournament began in 1964.
+The number of annual tournament participants has changed several times over the life of the tournament.
 From 1964 through 1966 the tournament consisted of three teams.
 In 1967 and 1968 the tournament expanded to a four-team double-elimination tournament.
 This was all that constituted conference play for those seasons.

 From 1969 until 1992, the Southland Conference did not have a baseball tournament.
 In some seasons, a championship series was held between division champions.